Privacy Policy

 No method of transmission or storage is completely secure, and we cannot guarantee absolute security; however, we strive to protect your personal data using commercially reasonable measures.

 Our websites, products, and services are not directed to children under the age of 16, and we do not knowingly collect personal data from children under 16.
+We do not knowingly sell or share the personal information of consumers under 16 years of age.
 If we become aware that we have collected personal data from a child under 16 without appropriate consent, we will take steps to delete it.

 Todata Analytics, LLC has appointed a Data Protection Officer (DPO).